What is Binge Eating Disorder?

 - Eating alone because of feelings of embarrassment stemming from how much one eats

-- Feeling disgusted with oneself, depressed or guilty after eating
+- Feeling ashamed, disgusted, depressed or guilty after eating

 Just like with all eating disorders, you cannot tell whether someone has BED by looking at them.
 People who struggle with BED come in all shapes and sizes.
 However, when those with BED are living in larger bodies, they often face weight stigma when trying to access medical and behavioral health services and are dismissed with instructions to diet instead of diagnosing the eating disorder.